13 Essential Facebook Ads Metrics Every Marketer Should Track

 • Total amount spent on your ad.

 Understanding the key Facebook advertising metrics that fall under these categories makes it easier to streamline your campaigns.
 This is a simplified overview to help you get started.
-For more detailed insights, you can view the campaign results by going to the Meta ads manager’s respective columns (performance, engagement, and delivery).
+For more detailed insights, you can view the campaign results by going to the Meta Ads Manager’s respective columns (performance, engagement, and delivery).

-While knowing what Facebook ads metrics to track is good, it’s important to understand how to choose the right ones for Facebook ads analysis.
+While knowing what Facebook Ads metrics to track is good, it’s important to understand how to choose the right ones for Facebook Ads analysis.
 Before you start assessing your campaign, make sure you get answers to the following questions:

 • What is your primary advertising goal?